Secure CheckoutPersonal information is secured with SSL technology.

 - Offers a comprehensive understanding of various metal-air, featuring zinc, and lithium

 - Contains comparisons and issues among various metal-air batteries and research efforts to solve them

 - Includes applications and market prospects

-Researchers, instructors, and students in electrochemistry, material science and environmental science; cell manufacturers; government officials in energy, environmental, power supply, and transportation
+Researchers, instructors, and students in electrochemistry, materials science and environmental science; cell manufacturers; government officials in energy, environmental protection, power regulation, and transportation

 1. Introduction – General features of Metal–Air Batteries

 3. Primary Zinc–Air Batteries

 5. Secondary Zinc–Air Batteries - Electrically Rechargeable

 10. Applications and Markets

 - No. of pages: